Efficient Resource-Constrained Training of Transformers via Subspace Optimization: Additional Experimental Details

 \textbf{WSI on Convolutional Neural Network. } In this experiment, we extend the application scope of WSI to convolutional neural networks.
 Specifically, we use MCUNet~\citep{lin2022device}, pretrained on ImageNet-1K, with Pets dataset as the downstream task.
 WSI is applied to fine-tune the last $1$ to $4$ convolutional layers of the model.
 When $\varepsilon = 0.9$, applying WSI unexpectedly increases the weight memory.
 This is due to the fact that the optimal rank found is too high, resulting in principal components whose total number of elements exceeds that of the original weight tensor.
 In contrast, for smaller values of $\varepsilon$ ($0.75$ and $0.8$), applying WSI to more layers leads to reduced memory usage for the weights, as expected, at the cost of some accuracy degradation.
 However, this trade-off is not worthwhile, as the memory savings are marginal and the convolutional layers are already highly compact by design.

 \textbf{Extending WASI to multi-head attention projections. }For a fair comparison with state-of-the-art baselines, we relied on their efficient implementations and applied WASI only to the linear layers in MLP blocks for the main experiments.
 To demonstrate the broader applicability of WASI, we then extended the experiments to attention blocks as well.
-The setup was identical to that described in Fig.~5, and the results are summarized in Tab.~\ref{tab:wasi_attn}.

-\textbf{Numerical On-device Latency.} Tab.~\ref{tab:wasi-asi-vanilla-time} reports the latency results of WASI, ASI, and vanilla training when fine-tuning ViT on a Raspberry Pi 5.
+The setup was identical to that described in Fig.~5, and the results are summarized in Tab.~\ref{tab:wasi_attn}. \textbf{Numerical On-device Latency.} Tab.~\ref{tab:wasi-asi-vanilla-time} reports the latency results of WASI, ASI, and vanilla training when fine-tuning ViT on a Raspberry Pi 5.
 We used the same setup as in Sec.~\ref{sec: On-device Latency}.
 As the compression rank increases (i.e., larger $\varepsilon$), ASI becomes progressively slower, eventually even slower than vanilla training.
 In contrast, WASI consistently maintains its speed.
-These findings are further confirmed by Fig.~\ref{fig:vit_main_result} and Fig.~\ref{fig:plot_ViT_various_data}.
+These findings are further confirmed by Fig.~\ref{fig:vit_main_result} and Fig.~\ref{fig:plot_ViT_various_data}. \textbf{Latency on Multiple Edge Devices.} We conducted additional experiments using the same setup described in Sec.~\ref{sec: On-device Latency}.
+The results are shown in Tab.~\ref{tab:ondevice_latency_all}. \textbf{On-device Energy Consumption Results.} We reran the experiment in Sec.~\ref{sec: On-device Latency} by fine-tuning a ViT on a single minibatch of 128 CIFAR-10 samples initialized with ImageNet-pretrained weights.
+Energy consumption was measured on a Jetson Orin using its on-board INA3221 power sensor.
+Tab.~\ref{tab:wasi_energy} reports the energy consumption for one inference pass and one training iteration.